rerupp/weather/README.md

 source venv/bin/activate
 pip install --editable .
 ```
-Once the commands successfully complete the `venv/bin` directory will
+Once the commands successfully complete the `venv` directory will
-contain a `cli` and `gui` script that run the CLI and GUI respectively
+contain a `cli`, `gui` and `server` script that will run the CLI, GUI
+and REST services respectively.
 ##### Windows 10.
 ```shell script
 python -m venv venv
 venv\Scripts\activate
 pip install --editable .
 ```
-Once the command successfully complete the `venv\Scripts` directory will
+Once the command successfully complete the 'venv' Scripts directory will
 contain a `cli.exe` and `gui.exe` the CLI and GUI respectively.

-### Dependencies
+#### Dependencies
-Here are the package dependencies and the version being used.
+Here are the package dependencies installed via `setup.py` and the versions
+being used.

 |Package|Version|
 |---|---|